javi-99/3D-Scene-Reconstruction/README.md

-# 3D Object & Scene Reconstruction using Few 2D Images
+# 3D Reconstruction from Single-View and Multi-View
 I work on 3D scene reconstructions based on classical computer-vision and deep learning methods

 ## 1. Structure-from-Motion